ChristopherStaib/Desktop-Scheduling-Application/Software2_Project/README.txt

 Scheduling Desktop Application README

+**Database provided by the University appears to be no longer usable after graduation.**

 Usage:
 -Use logins provided from sql Database.
 -Use Customer Screen - New or Existing to create or update Customer Information.